microsoft/WinObjC/tools/WinObjC.Tools/Readme.txt

 ﻿# WinObjC.Tools Readme

 WinObjC.Tools package provides the commandline (via Chocolatey) entrypoint for the WinObjC project.
-This includes the VSIX and vsimporter.
+This includes the following:
+- VSIX
+- vsimporter
+- winmd2objc

 See https://github.com/Microsoft/WinObjC for more information